Mstepniak48201/intro_to_apis/fastapi-react-mini-project/notes.md

   - addFruit is called, and addFruit sends POST request to the server with the new fruit's name.
   - After the server updates, fetchFruits is called, fetching the updated list to keep the UI in sync.

-3. Axios POST request explaination:
+3. Axios POST request explanation:
   - When addFruit is called, fruitName is passed as a prop.
   - The actual POST request is made by a method from the axios library.
   - We have our instance of axios, named "api" imported at the top.